 Lorna is one of my husband’s great-aunties, his grandfather Theo’s young sister.
 My husband lived with her and her husband Ern when he was at Uni.
 They were lovely people.
 They say Lorna was a good baker.

-Caster Sugar 1 tablespoon
+1 tablespoon Caster Sugar

-You need a hot oven.
-Preheat oven to 220C.
+- You need a hot oven.
+Preheat oven to 220℃.
 Line a baking tray with baking paper.

-Place Flour and Sugar in a large bowl.
+- Place Flour and Sugar in a large bowl.
 Cut the Butter into small cubes and add to the flour mixture.
 Now you’d better cold your hands if your hands are warm.
-Using fingertips, rub the Butter pieces into flour mixture until mixture resembles fine breadcrumbs.
+Using fingertips, rub the Butter pieces into the flour mixture until mixture resembles breadcrumbs.
 Do not over do it.

-Add Milk and stir until a sticky dough forms.
-Knead gently until just combined and smooth.
+- Add Milk and stir until a sticky dough forms.
+Knead gently until JUST COMBINED and smooth.